Track objects (Mark/Unmark Object)

 You can make the debugger keep track of specific objects even if they are out of the current context.

-When the program is suspended by the debugger, you can assign a label to any object in the current context with Make Object ID.
-After that, the object will be pinned until the object is garbage-collected, or you remove the label with Remove Object ID, or until you finish the debugger session.
+When the program is suspended by the debugger, you can assign a label to any object in the current context with Mark Object.
+After that, the object will be pinned until it is garbage-collected, or you remove the label with Unmark Object, or until you finish the debugger session.